Food By Themes

 Image credit: @foodventureswithj

-Like many on this list, Tong Heng’s employees continue to make their pastries by hand despite the invention of machines that can do the same.
-Owner Ana Fong is the fourth generation to run the shop founded by her great-grandfather.
-Started in the 1920s, the pastry shop is famous for their diamond-shaped Egg Tart ($2.40), which comes with a flaky, buttery crust and smooth egg filling.
+Like many on this list, Tong Heng continues to make their pastries by hand despite the invention of machines that do the same.
+Owner Ana Fong is the fourth generation to run the business founded by her great-grandfather.
+Started in Chinatown in the 1920s, the pastry shop is famous for its diamond-shaped Egg Tart ($2.40), which comes with a flaky, buttery crust and smooth egg filling.

 Chinatown outlet